Special educational needs teachers play a key role in supporting young people who need extra help and guidance with

 Qualified teachers can also undertake additional training to teach pupils with special educational needs.

 You will also need an enhanced Disclosure and Barring Service (DBS) check to work with children or young adults in the UK.
-Without a DBS check, an individual is not allowed to work with children unsupervised.
+Without a DBS check, you are not allowed to work with children unsupervised.

 For criminal record checks in Scotland and Northern Ireland, see:

 You'll need to show:

 - commitment to working with pupils with special educational needs